h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 *Things to Note:*

 1. **Training Settings** - Describes the Accuracy, Time, and Interpretability of your specific experiment.
 The knobs on the experiment settings are adjustable as values change the meaning of the settings on the left-bottom page change.
-    - **Accuracy** - (Relative accuracy) higher values, should lead to higher confidence in model performance (accuracy) (see Driverless AI documentation for more information on the [Accuracy setting](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/experiment-settings.html?highlight=accuracy%20setting#accuracy))
+    - [**Accuracy**](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/experiment-settings.html?highlight=accuracy%20setting#accuracy) - As accuracy increases, Driverless AI gradually adjusts the method for performing the evolution and ensemble.
+At low accuracy, Driverless AI varies features and models, but they all compete evenly against each other.
+At higher accuracy, each independent main model will evolve independently and be part of the final ensemble as an ensemble over different main models.
+At higher accuracies, Driverless AI will evolve+ensemble feature types like Target Encoding on and off that evolve independently.
+Finally, at highest accuracies, Driverless AI performs both model and feature tracking and ensembles all those variations.
+Changing this value affects the feature evolution and final pipeline.

-    - **Time** - Relative time for completing the experiment.
-Higher values will take longer for the experiment to complete.
+    - [**Time**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#time) - This specifies the relative time for completing the experiment (i.e., higher settings take longer).
+Early stopping will take place if the experiment doesn’t improve the score for the specified amount of iterations.

-    - **Interpretability** -  The degree to which a human can understand the cause of the decision.
+    - [**Interpretability**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#interpretability) -  TSpecify the relative interpretability for this experiment.
+Higher values favor more interpretable models.
+Changing the interpretability level affects the feature pre-pruning strategy, monotonicity constraints, and the feature engineering search space.

-2. **Expert Settings** - Available expert settings to customize your experiment.
+2. [**Expert Settings**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/expert-settings.html#expert-settings) - Available expert settings to customize your experiment.
-3. **Scorer** - Driverless AI selects the best scorer based on your dataset.
+3. [**Scorer**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/scorers.html) - Driverless AI selects the best scorer based on your dataset.
 Other scorers can be manually selected.
 (Explore more about scores in the next tutorial [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus))
-4. **Classification** - Classification or Regression button.
+4. [**Classification/Regression**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#classification-regression-button) - Classification or Regression button.
 Driverless AI automatically determines the problem type based on the target column.
 Though not recommended, you can override this setting by clicking this button.
-5. **Reproducible** - This button allows you to build an experiment with a random seed and get reproducible results.
+5. [**Reproducible**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#reproducible) - This button allows you to build an experiment with a random seed and get reproducible results.
 If this is disabled (default), the results will vary between runs.
-6. **GPUs Enabled** - Specify whether to enable GPUs.
+6. [**GPUs Enabled**](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#enable-gpus) - Specify whether to enable GPUs.
 (Note that this option is ignored on CPU-only systems)
 7. **Launch Experiment** - Launches the experiment